Pradumnasaraf/DevOps/Kubernetes/README.md

 ```
 ## Updating Strategy

-Updating means chnaging the image of the pod.
+Updating means changing the image of the pod.

 ### Rolling Update